herbievine/kimp/README.md

  - Support for Node and ES6 modules
  - Fast, lightweight and easy to use

 Easy to use, ID generator.
-Supports 3 types:
+Supports 5 methods:

  - UUID Version 4 (RFC4122 compliant)
  - Hash
+ - Digits
- - Digit Hash
+ - Symbols
  - The Classic

 #### Installation